Estelindis/aikido/README.md

 - The accordion style of the FAQ follows the method laid out at [W3 Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
 While the style is adapted to suit the look of the MU Aikido Club site, the JavaScript for the accordion script comes directly from W3 Schools.
 - The accordion hides FAQ answers by default.
 This functions to conceal the video from the user on loading the page.
 By clicking on the video FAQ entry, the user signals an interest in watching a video of aikido.
 Consequently, the video autoplays on being revealed by pressing/clicking the video FAQ entry.
 To preserve a good user experience and avoid unpleasant surprises, this video is automatically muted.
 - The aikido video is provided by Guillaume Erard, shared on [Wikimedia](https://commons.wikimedia.org/w/index.php?title=File%3AUeshiba_Mitsuteru_(Nippon_Budokan%2C_2017).webm) via Creative Commons and converted to mp4 to improve browser compatibility.
 This specific video is chosen both as an excellent example of aikido and because it takes place at the headquarters of the worldwide aikido organization of which the MU Aikido Club is a small part.
 - Code for the Google Maps iFrame was initially generated at [Maps.ie](https://www.maps.ie/create-google-map/).
-Following the advice of the W3 Validator, the styling element of the iFrame was subsequently moved to the css file.
+As this generated bugs on the W3 Validator, the styling of the iFrame was then moved to the css file.

 ## Gallery
 ![The Gallery on multiple devices.](/assets/image-readme/responsive-gallery.jpg)
-- Text
+- The Gallery page follows a simple masonry style inspired by the gallery of the Code Institute Love Running project.
+- Excluding the heading elements used in the logo in the shared header, the gallery does not use headings.
+This is an aesthetic choice, to present a clean user experience that favours images over text, allowing the pictures to speak for themselves.
+Alt text is provided for all gallery images, to ensure accessibility.

 ## Join
 ![The Join page on multiple devices.](/assets/image-readme/responsive-join.jpg)
-- Text
+- The Join page is inspired by the sign-up page of the Code Institute Love Running project.
+CI students write this code themselves rather than being shown it directly.
+I have included my version of this code as a framework for the MU Aikido Club Join page, while changing elements of the style and making further additions.
+- A tooltip is implemented to show which fields of the form are required.
+- The student number of prospective members is useful information for club records, but not all those wishing to join may have a student number.
+As such, the student number field is not required.
+- Similarly, not all prospective members may wish to leave questions or comments, so this field is also not required.
+- The tooltip styling follows a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).

 # Wireframes
 The index page was prototyped in GIMP using the chosen colours, fonts, and hero image.
 These visual elements were decided as the first step of the project.
 Once they were chosen, determining a layout became easier.
 Using multiple layers with transparency, elements were moved around in GIMP and changed with ease.